payments industry landscape

 • Issuing Bank – bank or another financial intermediary that issues the credit or debit card to the cardholder.
 Citibank and Chase are examples of issuing banks.

-• Acquiring Bank – bank or another financial intermediary that allows a merchant to accept credit cards by offering them a merchant account.
+• Acquiring Bank—a bank or other financial intermediary that allows a merchant to accept credit cards by offering them a merchant account.

-• Card Networks – the refers to the type of card a cardholder is issued that facilitates card payments.
+• Card Networks refer to the type of card a cardholder is issued that facilitates card payments.
 American Express, Discover, Mastercard, and Visa are all card networks.

-• Payment Processors – aka Merchant Service Providers (MSPs), process the payments on behalf of merchants.
-MSPs work with acquiring banks to set up merchant accounts and offer tools to accept card payments, such as point of sale terminals.
+• Payment Processors, aka Merchant Service Providers (MSPs), process payments on behalf of merchants.
+MSPs work with acquiring banks to set up merchant accounts and offer tools to accept card payments, such as point-of-sale terminals.
 They also process the payments and implement fraud controls.

 • Payment Gateways – software used to allow merchants to accept card payments and helps secure that data transfer via encryption, usually for online transactions such as eCommerce.